breezko/titandash/README.md

 ## Features
 ### Dashboard
 - Main dashboard screen providing real-time updates and the ability to start, pause or stop the bot and view information about the current session.
+- Choose a specific window (emulator) to target when initializing a bot.
+- Generate multiple instances of a bot and start bots for multiple emulator sessions.
 - View a real time view of the current in game screen.
 - View all log records associated with the current bot session.
 - Countdowns until specific functionality takes place.